MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences: Related Works

-\paragraph{Graph Neural Networks} Graph Neural Networks (GNNs) were introduced in \cite{gori2005new,scarselli2008graph} with an attempt to extend deep neural networks to handle graph-structured data.
-Since then, there has been an increasing research interest on generalizing deep neural network's operations such as convolution \cite{kipf2016semi, schlichtkrull2017modeling, hamilton2017inductive}, recurrence \citep{nicolicioiu2019recurrent}, and attention \cite{velickovic2018graph} to graph.
-The most relevant work to this paper is \cite{velickovic2018graph}, where Graph Attention Networks (GAT) was proposed.
-GAT is the first graph convolution that incorporates the attention mechanism when aggregating nodes.

-Recently, more heterogeneous GNN methods \cite{wang_heterogeneous_2019, wei_mmgcn_2019,shi2016survey} have been proposed.
-These methods assume the nodes represent heterogeneous data.
-The heterogeneous nodes referred in these works consist of different data entities, as opposed to different views of the same data entity.
-In the NLP domain, we have seen multimodal GNN methods \cite{khademi-2020-multimodal,yin-etal-2020-novel} being proposed for different view of the same data entity, on tasks such as Visual Question Answering and Machine Translation.
-However, these multimodal data still differs from our setting because they are mostly static pictures and short text which does not have a temporal nature like video data.
+Recently, several \emph{heterogeneous} GNN methods \cite{wang_heterogeneous_2019, wei_mmgcn_2019,shi2016survey} have been proposed.
+The heterogeneous nodes referred in these works consist of uni-modal views of \emph{multiple} data generating sources (such as movie metadata node, audience metadata node, etc.), whereas in our case the graph nodes represent \emph{multimodal} views of a \textit{single} data generating source (visual, acoustic, textual nodes from a single speaking person).
+In the NLP domain, multimodal GNN methods \cite{khademi-2020-multimodal,yin-etal-2020-novel} on tasks such as Visual Question Answering and Machine Translation.
+However, these settings still differ from ours because they focused on static images and short text which, unlike the multimodal video data in our case, do not exhibit long-term temporal dependencies across modalities.

-To the best of our knowledge, there has been little research on modeling human multimodal language data, which includes video, auto and text, with graph-based method.
-In this paper, we demonstrate the effectiveness of modelling such data with the proposed MTGAT graph-based method.
+Based on these findings, we discovered there has been little research using graph-based methods for modeling \emph{unaligned, multimodal} language sequences, which includes video, audio and text.
+In this paper, we demonstrate our proposed \CoolName method can effectively model such unaligned, multimodal sequential data.